Chart Color Schemes

 Bellamack features high concentrations of group households and family households, with a higher-than-average median household size

-Family households account for 77.7% of all households, including 40.6% couples with children, 23.3% couples without children, and 13.1% single parent families.
-Non-family households constitute the remaining 22.3%, with lone person households at 17.6% and group households making up 5.1%.
-The median household size is 2.9 people, larger than the Greater Darwin average of 2.8.
+Family households constitute 77.7% of all households, including 40.6% couples with children, 23.3% couples without children, and 13.1% single parent families.
+Non-family households account for the remaining 22.3%, with lone person households at 17.6% and group households comprising 5.1%.
+The median household size is 2.9 people, which is larger than the Greater Darwin average of 2.8.

 Frequently Asked Questions - Households